Classification procedures for professional positions

-8. HR Services classifies new and existing positions in accordance with the Professional Staff Classification descriptors.
+8. HR Services classifies positions in accordance with the Professional Staff Classification descriptors.

-10. A Position Analysis is part of the documentation required to determine the appropriate classification of a position.
+10. A Position Analysis may support the appropriate classification of a position.
 HR Services may also:

 - Request further information from the applicant/incumbent of the position and their supervisor; and/or

 - Interview the incumbent of the position and their supervisor.

-11. All new positions, for periods in excess of six months, require classification before being advertised or filled through a temporary appointment by invitation.
+12. All new positions, for periods in excess of six months, require classification before being advertised or filled through a temporary appointment by invitation.

 13. The supervisor of the new position and/or Head of Work Unit is required to prepare the following documents for consideration by the work unit’s HR Business Partner:

-- An organisational chart (identifying the position and its relationships to other positions within the work unit).
+- An organisational chart with HEW levels (identifying the position and its relationships to other positions within the work unit).

 14. The Position Analysis can be used as a basis to prepare the draft PD.
 Reference may also be made to the Best practice guide - Writing an effective Position Description or the Fact Sheet - Position Descriptions.

-15. Position descriptions should be reviewed and updated annually as part of the Performance Review and Planning (PRP) discussions.
+15. Position descriptions should be reviewed annually as part of the Performance Review and Planning (PRP) discussions and updated as needed.

 17. If changes to a position are substantial and the level of complexity and/or work value has increased, an employee or their supervisor may apply for a review of the classification of a continuing position.

-19. If an employee believes that the classification of their position should be reviewed, but their supervisor does not support a review, the employee may document the changes to the position on a Classification review request and approach their work unit's HR Advisor directly for assistance.
+19. If an employee believes that the classification of their position should be reviewed, but their supervisor does not support a review, the employee may document the changes to the position on their current PD and the Classification Form and approach their work unit's HR Business Partner directly for assistance.